-I woke up this morning bright and early (as always!), to the shrilling sound of my alarm and thinking “Surely it’s not that time already?”.
-Throwing myself out of bed, I quickly got dressed, put my hair up, fixed some green tea to go and was straight out the door.
-15 minutes flat – yes I have
+I woke up bright and early (as always!), to the shrilling sound of my alarm thinking “Surely it’s not that time already?”.
+Throwing myself out of bed, I quickly got dressed, put my hair up, fixed some tea to go and was straight out the door.
+15 minutes flat – yes I had

-Every morning, regardless of the weather and my mood, I make it a habit to be observant and admire my surroundings.
-I also simultaneously fill my mind with uplifting thoughts such as “Today is going to be a good day” and “I am going to be productive and accomplish a lot today”.
-These and other empowering affirmations I find really put me in the right frame of mind for the day ahead; when in this zone it will usually flow very smoothly.
+Every morning, regardless of the weather and my mood, I would make it a habit to be observant and admire my surroundings.
+I would also simultaneously fill my mind with uplifting thoughts such as “today is going to be a good day” and “I am going to be productive and accomplish a lot”.

 Turning over a new leaf

 Before I began practicing mindfulness and positive thinking, I would be grouchy and internally moaning about all the things I had to do that day that I was dreading.

 It was only discovering some special resources I suddenly switched my way of thinking, realising I had a choice.
 I could choose to make myself miserable by constantly bitching or try to find some highlights amongst my daily routine.

 That was when the magic began to unfold….

 After this major breakthrough, I made a promise that every morning I would think of at least several positive thoughts.
 Anything from “I’m glad it’s Friday” to “those flowers look pretty”.
 Literally anything, no matter how small.